Avaiga/taipy-doc/docs/manuals/userman/sdm/scenario/index.md

     The default value is "name".
 If an incorrect sorting key is provided, the scenarios are sorted by name.
 - *created_start_time* represents the optional inclusive start date to filter scenarios by creation date.
-- *created_end_time* represents the optional inclusive end date to filter scenarios by creation date.
+- *created_end_time* represents the optional exclusive end date to filter scenarios by creation date.

 !!! note